chrishunt/stories/src/markdown/2019-02-27-sf-ca-coast.md

 <div class='text'>

-## Good morning
+## Good morning sunshine

 The sun is rising earlier now, so we rose earlier as well.
 I think we were up at 6 and decided to pack up camp and head out without even making coffee.
-We don't eat breakfast anymore, so mornings are snappy if we skip the coffee as well.
+We don't eat breakfast anymore, so mornings are snappy if we skip the caffeine.
+Baxter is still on the breakfast routine, so we took a few minutes to get him fed.

 </div>